We campaign to influence national and local government policy and make real change for homeless young people.

-The government plans to remove housing support for unemployed young people aged 18 to 21.
-The cut could result in young people having to make impossible choices between sleeping rough and returning to an unsafe family home.
+In April 2017, the government scrapped Housing Benefit for most 18-21 year olds.
+This cut could result in young people having to make impossible choices between sleeping rough and returning to an unsafe family home.

 Thanks to Centrepoint’s campaigning, including a petition signed by thousands of supporters, those living in hostels are exempt from the cut - this means it won't apply to young people in Centrepoint services.